SNUGifted1/py-muse-keypress/README.md

 ## py-muse-keypress
 # Unique gaming experience with using your brainwave
-Or, use your own risk.
+Or use your own risk.